Prophet Inequalities with Delayed and Uncertain Acceptance: Introduction

 \section{Introduction}

-Consider a student searching for an flat in a highly competitive rental market.
+Consider a student searching for a flat in a highly competitive rental market.
 Flats are visited sequentially, and hesitation is a luxury she cannot afford: after each visit, the student must make an immediate and irreversible decision about whether to apply.
 Although advertisements may provide prior information about an apartment’s quality, its true value is revealed only upon inspection.
 Passing on an apartment means losing it forever, while accepting it terminates the search.
 The student thus faces a fundamental tension induced by the online nature of the problem, namely the trade-off between accepting a currently observed option and forgoing it in the hope of encountering a better apartment in the future.
 The online selection literature has devoted substantial effort to understanding and alleviating this tension across a wide range of applications, including classical online selection problems \cite{dynkin1963optimum}, $k$-selection \cite{correa2021optimal}, online knapsack \cite{chakrabarty2008online}, and online matching \cite{mehta2010online}.

-One of the simplest and most influential models capturing this tension is the \textit{prophet inequality $\mathrm{(}\cpi\mathrm{)}$ problem} introduced by \citet{krengel1977semiamarts}.
+One of the simplest and most influential models capturing this tension is the \textit{prophet inequality $\mathrm{(}\cpi\mathrm{)}$ problem} introduced by Krengel and Sucheston~\cite{krengel1977semiamarts}.
 In a $\cpi$ problem, a decision-maker (the student) observes a sequence of independent, nonnegative random variables $X_1,\ldots,X_n$, representing apartment qualities, each drawn from a known distribution.
 At each step $i$, upon observing $X_i$, the decision-maker must irrevocably choose whether to accept the value---thereby terminating the process with payoff $X_i$---or to reject it and continue, without the possibility of returning to previously rejected options.
+The goal in this kind of problems is to design an algorithm that maximizes the expected payoff.
+The performance of such an algorithm is measured by its \textit{competitive ratio}, defined as the worst-case ratio between the algorithm’s expected payoff and the expected maximum value achievable in hindsight $\esp{\max_{i \in [n]} X_i}$, often referred to as the value of a \textit{prophet}.
+A classical result shows that there exists an algorithm achieving a competitive ratio of at least $1/2$, and that this guarantee is tight (see e.g.~\cite{kleinberg2012matroid,krengel1977semiamarts,samuel1984comparison}).